 Unless you're making a vegan or vegetarian charcuterie board.
 In this case, meat and cheese are replaced with tasty plant-based finger foods.

 But let’s take this concept a little deeper.
 Wondering about the charcuterie pronunciation?
 It’s a tricky one!

 Here is how you pronounce it "shar-coo-tree."
 The word means smoked, dry-cured or cooked meats.

 As you know, we are talking about Vegan Charcuterie, so there will be no meats OR animal products involved in this post.
 We've written previously about a vegetarian charcuterie board if you want to check that out.

 These boards really do not need an introduction as they are pretty popular right now.
 People are being creative and making the boards to fit the likes and needs of their diets!

-Whether you are a meat eater, plant-based easter or vegetarian, you can create a beautiful inviting board that everyone can enjoy!
+Whether you are a meat eater, plant-based eater or a vegetarian, you can create a beautiful inviting snack board that everyone can enjoy!